 Section 2.
-All committee members and a chairperson for each committee shall be appointed by the President with the approval of the Board.
+All committee members and a chairperson for each committee shall be appointed by the appropriate Board member.

 Section 2.
 PMI-NSC annual membership dues shall be set by the Chapter’s Board and communicated to PMI in accordance with policies and procedures established by PMI.

 Section 3.
-PMI-NSC Board shall establish policies and procedures to govern the management of its finances and shall submit required tax filings to appropriate government authorities.
+The PMI-NSC Board shall establish policies and procedures to govern the management of its finances and shall submit required tax and other statutory filings to appropriate government authorities.

 Section 4.
 All dues billings, dues collections and dues disbursements shall be performed by PMI.

 Section 2.
 Special meetings of the membership may be called by the President; by a majority of the Board; or by petition of ten percent (10%) of the voting membership directed to the President.
-Notice of all special meetings shall be sent by the Board to membership a reasonable amount of time in advance of the meeting so as to allow membership the opportunity to participate in such special meetings.
+Notice of all special meetings shall be sent by the Board to membership at least 15 days in advance of themeeting so as to allow membership the opportunity to participate in such special meetings.
 The notice should indicate the time and place of the meeting and include the proposed agenda.
 Action at such meetings shall be limited to those agenda items contained in the notice of the meeting.

 Section 3.
-Quorum at all annual and special meetings of PMI-NSC shall be five percent (5%) of the voting membership in good standing, present and in person.
+Quorum at all annual and special meetings of PMI-NSC shall be five percent (5%) of the voting membership in good standing, present and in person (on site or virtual).

 Section 4.
 All meetings shall be conducted according to parliamentary procedures determined by the Board.

 Section 2.
-No officer, director, appointed committee member or authorized representative of PMI-NSC shall receive any compensation, or other tangible or financial benefit for service on the Board.
-However, the Board may authorize payment by PMI-NSC of actual and reasonable expenses incurred by an officer, director, committee member or authorized representative regarding attendance at Board meetings and other approved activities.
+No Board member, appointed committee member or authorized representative of PMI-NSC shall receive any compensation, or other tangible or financial benefit for service on the Board.
+However, the Board may authorize payment by PMI-NSC of actual and reasonable expenses incurred by a Board member, committee member or authorized representative regarding attendance at Board meetings and other approved activities.

 Section 3.
-PMI-NSC may engage in contracts or transactions with members, elected officers or directors of the Board, appointed committee members or authorized representatives of PMI-NSC and any corporation, partnership, association or other organization in which one or more of PMI-NSC directors, officers, appointed committee members or authorized representatives are: directors or officers, have a financial interest in, or are employed by the other organization, provided the following conditions are met:
+PMI-NSC may engage in contracts or transactions with members, Board members, appointed committee members or authorized representatives of PMI-NSC and any corporation, partnership, association or other organization in which one or more of PMI-NSC Board members, appointed committee members or authorized representatives are Board members, have a financial interest in, or are employed by the other organization, provided the following conditions are met:

-the facts regarding the relationship or interest as they relate to the contract or transaction are disclosed to the board of directors prior to commencement of any such contract or transaction;
+A. the facts regarding the relationship or interest as they relate to the contract or transaction are disclosed to the board prior to commencement of any such contract or transaction;

-the board in good faith authorizes the contract or transaction by a majority vote of the directors who do not have an interest in the transaction or contract;
+B. the board in good faith authorizes the contract or transaction by a majority vote of the Board members who do not have an interest in the transaction or contract;

-the contract or transaction is fair to PMI-NSC and complies with the laws and regulations of the applicable jurisdiction in which PMI-NSC is incorporated or registered at the time the contract or transaction is authorized, approved or ratified by the board of directors.
+C. the contract or transaction is fair to PMI-NSC and complies with the laws and regulations of the applicable jurisdiction in which PMI-NSC is incorporated or registered at the time the contract or transaction is authorized, approved or ratified by the board.

 Section 3.
-To the extent permitted by applicable law, PMI-NSC may purchase and maintain liability insurance on behalf of any person who is or was a director, officer, employee, trustee, agent or authorized representative of PMI-NSC , or is or was serving at the request of PMI-NSC as a director, officer, employee, trustee, agent or representative of another corporation, domestic or foreign, non-profit or for-profit, partnership, joint venture, trust or other enterprise.
+To the extent permitted by applicable law, PMI-NSC may purchase and maintain liability insurance on behalf of any person who is or was a Board member, employee, trustee, agent or authorized representative of PMI-NSC, or is or was serving at the request of PMI-NSC as a Board member, employee, trustee, agent or representative of another corporation, domestic or foreign, nonprofit or for-profit, partnership, joint venture, trust or other enterprise.

 Section 1.
-These bylaws may be amended by a two-thirds (2/3) vote of the voting membership in good standing voting by electronic ballot; or by two-thirds (2/3) vote of membership present and voting at an annual meeting of PMI-NSC duly called and regularly held; or by a two-thirds (2/3) vote of the voting membership in good standing voting by mail ballot returned within thirty (30) days of the date by which members can reasonably be presumed to have received the ballot.
+These Bylaws may be amended by a two-thirds (2/3) vote of the voting membership in good standing voting by electronic ballot; or by two-thirds (2/3) vote of membership present and voting at an annual or special meeting of PMI-NSC duly called; or by a two-thirds (2/3) vote of the voting membership in good standing voting by mail ballot returned within thirty (30) days of the date by which members can reasonably be presumed to have received the ballot.
 Notice of proposed changes shall be sent in writing to the membership at least thirty (30) days before such meeting or vote.

 Section 2.
 Amendments may be proposed by the Board on its own initiative, or upon petition by ten percent (10%) of the voting members in good standing addressed to the Board.
 All such proposed amendments shall be presented by the Board with or without recommendation.